LangMinNEU/CS5010_Project1_Min/README.md

 # UniHome

+## Important Date
+- Part 1 Deadline: 12 Feb at 4:00 p.m.
+PST
+  - Status: Submitted to Carmen Canvas ON TIME
+  - Last Commit by Deadline: Add PDF file
+  - Work: Complete Part 1 ON TIME

+- Part 2 Deadline: 19 Feb at 4:00 p.m.
+PST
+  - Status: Not resubmitted to Carmen Canvas (since it is Github link and already in for Part 1)
+  - Last Commit by Deadline: Update README
+  - Work: Complete Part 2 ON TIME

+- Extension Deadline: 20 Feb at 4:00 p.m.
+PST
+  - Status: Not resubmitted to Carmen Canvas
+  - Last Commit by Deadline:
+  - Work: Modify design patterns, Concept Demonstration file, and confusingly finish JSDoc; complete ON TIME

 ## Summary
 This is a OOP project for course CS5010.
 UniHome is an e-commerce platform designed for people to buy and sell homemade products.